mortezaameli/todo-task-management/README.md

 Task management application that manage todo task

+Users can create different projects and invite other users to collaborate on the project.
+Each project consists of some tasks that fall into categories ToDo, Doing, Done.

 This project written in the python Django Rest Framework (DRF)

 **Here is the `backend` of the project**